mbaytas/LabDesignAR/README.md

 HoloLens application for designing motion capture setups in augmented reality.

-Plays well with Qualisys Miqus cameras.
+Currently based on frustum geometries from Qualisys Miqus cameras.

 ## Dependencies